angular/angular/aio/content/guide/testing-components-scenarios.md

 #### What good are these tests?

-Stubbed `RouterLink` tests can confirm that a component with links and an outlet is setup properly, that the component has the links it should have, and that they are all pointing in the expected direction.
+Stubbed `RouterLink` tests can confirm that a component with links and an outlet is set up properly, that the component has the links it should have, and that they are all pointing in the expected direction.
 These tests do not concern whether the application will succeed in navigating to the target component when the user clicks a link.

 Stubbing the RouterLink and RouterOutlet is the best option for such limited testing goals.